-7.1.3 Income tax on dividends received by legal persons
+7.1.3.
+Income tax on dividends received by the business.

 Dividends received by companies are subject to a withholding for income tax of 7.5%.
+Dividends received by foreign companies and entities are subject to withholding tax at the rate of 10%.

-If the dividends derive from profits that were not taxed in the name of the company that distributes them, they will be additionally taxed at the general rate of the income tax (33% in year 2019); in these cases, the withholding of 7.5% will be applied once the 33% tax is deducted.
+If the dividends derive from profits that were not taxed in the name of the company that distributes them, they will be additionally taxed at the general corporate tax rate (32% for tax year 2020); in these cases, the withholding tax of 7.5% or 10%, as applicable, will be applied once the 32% corporate tax has been deducted.

-In the case of dividends received by national companies, the withholding of 7.5% is only applied to the national company that receives the dividends for the first time and will be credited for the final benefit of the natural person resident or investor resident abroad.
-The law contemplates exceptions to making the withholding of 7.5%.
+In the case of dividends received by national companies, the withholding tax of 7.5% is only applied to the national company that receives the dividends for the first time and will be credited for the final benefit of the natural person resident or investor resident abroad.
+The law contemplates exceptions to making the withholding tax of 7.5%.